-The longer I do photography, the more I’m drawn to capturing real life instead of poses.
+The longer I do photography, the more I’m drawn to capturing real life instead of posed images.
 My favorite pictures are the ones that show authentic moments in my family’s life.
 These images are filled with context, memories, emotions, and connections.

 To see an example of an “Everyday Life” session, visit Digging and Baking.